 Should I raise my deductible to lower my rate?

 The cost-cutting can be significant if you go this route.
 Loretta Worters, the III's vice president of communications, says you can save as much as 15 to 30 percent on collision and comprehensive coverage by raising your deductible from $200 to $500.
 Hike it to $1,000, she adds, and the savings could reach 40 percent.
 Just remember paying that deductible is a big out-of-pocket expense if there's an accident.
 And there's no way to predict if you'll end up saving money in the long run.
 But, clearly, it does reduce the premium, so consider the consequences, both good and bad, before making a decision.

 Will my credit history prevent me from getting cheap car insurance?

-CarInsurance.com commissioned Quadrant Information Services to compare full-coverage rates for drivers with average or better credit, fair credit and poor credit.
+CarInsurance.com commissioned Quadrant Information Services to compare full-coverage rates for drivers with good credit, fair credit and poor credit to rank the worst states for drivers with bad credit.
 Key findings show:

 - The average difference in rates between good credit and fair was 17 percent.

 - The difference between good credit and poor credit was 67 percent.

 - Regardless of your location, you can save an average of $2,004 a year by comparing car insurance companies.